Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-multiLineStringExpression}
 :::

 _String interpolation expressions_ replace the traditional string literals and supersede them.
-A string interpolation expression consists of one or more fragments of two different kinds: string content fragments (raw pieces of string content found inside the quoted literal) and _interpolated expressions_, delimited by the special syntax using the `$` symbol.
+A string interpolation expression consists of one or more fragments of two different kinds: string content fragments (raw pieces of string content inside the quoted literal) and _interpolated expression fragments_, specified by a special syntax using the `$` symbol.

-Interpolated expressions can be specified via two forms.
+Interpolated expressions support two different forms.

-* `$id`, where `id` is a single identifier available in the current scope;
+* `$id`, where `id` is a [simple path][Identifiers and paths] available in the current scope;
 * `${e}`, where `e` is a valid Kotlin expression.

+> Note: the first form requires `id` to be a simple path; if you want to reference a qualified path (e.g., `foo.bar`), you should use the second form as `${foo.bar}`.

-In either case, the interpolated value is evaluated and converted into a `kotlin.String` by a process defined below.
+In either case, the interpolated value is evaluated and converted into `kotlin.String` by a process defined below.
-The resulting value of a string interpolation expression is the joining of all fragments in the expression.
+The resulting value of a string interpolation expression is the concatenation of all fragments in the expression.

 An interpolated value $v$ is converted to `kotlin.String` according to the following convention:

 - If it is equal to the [null reference][Null literal], the result is `"null"`;
-- Otherwise, the result is $v$`.toString()` where `toString` is the `kotlin.Any` member function (no overloading resolution is performed to choose the function in this context).
+- Otherwise, the result is $v$`.toString()` where `toString` is the [`kotlin.Any`][`kotlin.Any`] member function (no overloading resolution is performed to choose this function in this context).

 There are two kinds of string interpolation expressions: line interpolation expressions and multiline (or raw) interpolation expressions.
 The difference is that some symbols (namely, newline symbols) are not allowed to be used inside line interpolation expressions and they need to be [escaped][Escaped characters] in the same way they are escaped in character literals.
 On the other hand, multiline interpolation expressions allow such symbols inside them, but do not allow single character escaping of any kind.

-> Note: among other things, this means that the escaping of the `$` symbol is impossible in multiline strings.
+> Note: among other things, this means that escaping of the `$` symbol is impossible in multiline strings.
-> If you need an escaped `$` symbol, use an interpolation fragment instead: `"${'$'}"`
+> If you need an escaped `$` symbol, use an interpolated expression `"${'$'}"` instead.

 String interpolation expression always has type `kotlin.String`.